 The J-1 Exchange Visitor visa classification was developed to implement the Mutual Educational and Cultural Exchange Act (Fulbright-Hayes Act) of 1961.
 The purpose of the Act is to increase mutual understanding between the people of the United States and the people of other countries through educational and cultural exchanges.

 Guidelines for Inviting Visiting International Scholars

 Montclair State University welcomes international visiting scholars on a J-visa to our campus.
-Hosting international scholars is a major component of the Global Education Center’s activities, and crucial to the globalization of our campus.
-The Center provides all manners of support for visiting scholars, including the issuing of official invitations, preparation of visas, organizing lectures, cultural activities, forums and faculty interaction.
+Hosting international scholars is a major component of the Office of International Engagement’s (IE) activities, and crucial to the globalization of our campus.
+IE provides all manners of support for visiting scholars, including the issuing of official invitations, preparation of visas, organizing lectures, cultural activities, forums and faculty interaction.
 Visiting international scholars are a valuable resource in providing an international perspective for students, faculty members, and campus community.